 Give them Special Toy

 As simple as giving baby special mealtime toys to play with would work for some babies.
 Try giving them varieties of things;- it doesn’t have to be toys.
 Something safe from the kitchen would work too.
 I gave my baby a food pouch to hold while I feed him in his car seat.
+Check out this baby busy mat that you can put it on food tray and attach some toys for baby to play.

 Do not overuse the High Chair